dgarnitz/vectorflow/README.md

 Please tag `dgarnitz` on all PRs.

 # Roadmap
-- [ ] Connectors to other vector databases such as Weaviate, Milvus, Chroma, Deeplake and Vespa
+- [ ] Connectors to other vector databases
 - [ ] Support for more files types such as `csv`, `word`, `xls`, etc
 - [ ] Support for multi-file, directory data ingestion from sources such as S3, Google docs, etc
+- [ ] Support open source embeddings models
-- [ ] SQL support with SQL Alchemy & Alembic for persistent storage of job & batch information
+- [ ] Alembic for database migrations
-- [ ] Turn shared objects in Api into package
-- [ ] Add stand alone Queue, like SQS or RabbitMQ, with interface to make it technology agnostic
 - [ ] Retry mechanism
 - [ ] DLQ mechanism
-- [ ] Cron job to detect failed and hanging jobs
-- [ ] Support for key & secret management
 - [ ] Langchain & Llama Index integrations
-- [ ] Support for object metadata store and application logic
+- [ ] Support callbacks for writing object metadata to a separate store
-- [ ]

-# Acknowledgements

-[//]: contributor-faces